Eucharist in Lutheranism: Liturgy

+During the offering of the Mass, it is common for Evangelical-Lutherans to kneel after the Sanctus and the Agnus Dei; as such, a number of the pews of Evangelical-Lutheran churches have kneelers (depicted is St. Andrew Lutheran Church in Whittier, California).

-The Lutheran worship liturgy is called the "Mass", "Divine Service", "Holy Communion", or "the Eucharist."
+The Lutheran worship liturgy is called the "Mass", "Divine Service", "Holy Communion", or "the Eucharist".
 An example formula for the Lutheran liturgy as found in the Lutheran Service Book of the LCMS is as follows:

 The "Great Thanksgiving" or Sursum corda is chanted or spoken.

 Pastor: The Lord be with you.